-This is a post written a couple years ago about a business that had a great deal of potential, but sadly made some poor decisions and is no longer in business.
+This is a post written a couple years ago about a business that had a great deal of potential.
+Sadly the owners made some poor decisions so the business folded.
 Sigh.
-I have left it in here because it is an opportunity missed.
-Maybe someone else with a good idea for a espresso and alcohol bar can learn from it.
+I have left this post here even though the business has closed because it is an opportunity missed.
+Maybe someone else with a good idea for an espresso and (alcohol) bar can learn from it.

 In another post I mentioned Watertown, a favorite coffee shop where I liked to write and also to meet up with clients over a latte.